tamnguyenbbt/Okapi/README.md

 * After a driver is set active, all the actions will be performed on that driver.

-* With Selenium, everytime a test script is executed, it has to create a new driver.
+* With Selenium, every time a test script is executed, it has to create a new driver.
 Unlike Selenium, Okapi allows users to reuse an already opened browser from the last run, in the same execution or not in the same execution session.

 ````
 DriverPool.Instance.CreateReusableDriverFromLastRun();